Architectural Linear Lighting

 Use these when waterproofing, cable exit, and fixing method need to be confirmed before quotation.

-Application photos on this page are used as scene guidance for product selection.
-For a production quotation, send your real installation photo, drawing, voltage, length, color temperature, IP target, and quantity.
+For production quotation, share your real installation photo, drawing, voltage, length, color temperature, IP target, and quantity.

-Use this short table when the scene is clear but the exact family is still not fixed.
+When the scene is clear but the product family is not fixed, start with this mapping before quotation.

 | Application | Product Direction | Confirm First |